ArshhGill/algorithms/README.md

-## Sorting Algorithms from the DSA class.
+## Sorting Algorithms from the DSA class, written in GO.